Glossary

 Financial Hardship Program

-Example: After a layoff, a card issuer reduces your APR from 22% to 15% for six months.
+Example: Following a layoff, a credit card issuer might reduce an individual’s APR from 22% to 15% for a period of six months.

 Synonyms: forbearance, hardship relief.